 The Proponent acknowledged that Indigenous groups have indicated that the Project has the potential to affect cultural and spiritual sites or areas, including physical and cultural heritage resources.
 The Proponent indicated that the disturbance or removal of cultural and spiritual sites during construction and operation is expected; however, adverse effects to heritage resources from dust and noise, altered surface and ground water, or unmarked graves, were not expected.
 The Proponent did not anticipate residual effects to heritage resources in the PDA.
-The Proponent predicted that effects to cultural and spiritual sites would be largely limited to the PDA, except for potential sensory disturbances to sites visited in the LAA.
-The Proponent did not predict effects beyond the LAA.
+The Proponent predicted that effects to cultural and spiritual sites within the RAA would be adverse and would occur through Project construction and operation.
 The likelihood of disturbance, alteration, or removal of cultural and spiritual sites in the LAA would be moderate.
 Effects to cultural and spiritual sites located within the PDA would be of high magnitude and irreversible, as the sites cannot recover or return to baseline.
-The Proponent predicted that effects to cultural and spiritual sites to current practices and restrictions on the ability to continue current practices in preferred ways or at preferred locations.
+The Proponent predicted that effects to cultural and spiritual sites would result in changes to current practices and restrictions on the ability to continue current practices in preferred ways or at preferred locations.

-The Proponent anticipated that effects of the Project would not critically reduce or eliminate the availability of and access to cultural sites, and effects to both known and previously undiscovered heritage resources would be mitigated by the implementation of the proposed HRPP and adherence to the Province of Manitoba's The Heritage Resources Act, including the implementation of mitigations (such as detailed recording and mapping of spiritual or cultural sites).
+The Proponent anticipated that effects of the Project would not critically reduce or eliminate the availability of and access to cultural sites, and effects to both known and previously undiscovered heritage resources would be mitigated by the implementation of the proposed HRPP and adherence to Manitoba's The Heritage Resources Act, including the implementation of mitigations (such as detailed recording and mapping of spiritual or cultural sites).
 If there is a potential pathway of effect to a specific, identified site - whether tangible or intangible - the HRPP must include measures to address site-specific issues.
-While Indigenous groups have expressed concerns regarding cultural and heritage sites located on islands and federal lands beyond the PDA, the Proponent indicated that a pathway of effects from the Project does not exist for these sites, given that the purpose of the Project is to reduce flooding and the

-Project is not anticipated to increase shoreline erosion.
+While Indigenous groups have expressed concerns regarding cultural and heritage sites located on islands and federal lands beyond the PDA, the Proponent indicated that a pathway of effects from the Project does not exist for these sites, given that the purpose of the Project is to reduce flooding and the Project is not anticipated to increase shoreline erosion.
 The Proponent has committed to monitoring bathymetry of the Lake St. Martin Narrows to verify erosion predictions and will share the monitoring results with Indigenous groups.